projectsveltos/sveltos/docs/template/examples.md

   - spec.paused: Sets the deployment to be paused (not running).
 3. Convert to YAML: Finally, __{{ toYaml $depl }}__ converts the modified deployment object back into YAML format for deployment on the managed cluster.

-## Combing all together
+## All-in-One Example

-This example demonstrates a more complex scenario where the template modifies the image tag within the copied deployment.
+The example demonstrates a more complex scenario where the template modifies the image tag within the copied deployment.

 ```yaml hl_lines="10-15"
     apiVersion: v1